Miami Marlins vs Los Angeles Dodgers: Odds, Run Line, and Total

 Miami Marlins vs Los Angeles Dodgers Betting Trends

-- Totals have gone OVER in 14 of Miami's last 17 games.
+- Totals have gone over in all seven of Miami's last seven games against LA.

-- The total has gone OVER seven Marlins road games in a row.

-- Miami is 0-7 in its last seven road games against the LA Dodgers.
+- The LA Dodgers are on a six-game win streak against the Miami Marlins.

 Miami Marlins vs Los Angeles Dodgers Injury Reports